AUSTIN, Texas — The Austin Police Department (APD) hopes to enter a new era with a plan launched by its newest police chief.

 After 100 days

-Davis said once they collect input and data, the real work will begin.
+Davis said once the department collects input and data, the real work will begin.
 The next step will be to bring everything to the table and come up with strategies and solutions.

-"I'm excited to hear what [Austinites] have to say—good, bad, ugly, all of it.
+"I'm excited to hear what [Austinites] have to say – good, bad, ugly, all of it.
 I want to hear it because you're not going to hurt my feelings.
-We don't move past things and we don't grow if we don't know what we're dealing with," said Davis.
+We don't move past things and we don't grow if we don't know what we're dealing with," Davis said.

 However optimistic, Davis said the work will continue past the 100 days.

 "I'm not going to solve everything.
 We're not going to solve everything.
-But working together, we can solve a lot," said Davis.
+But working together, we can solve a lot," Davis said.

-"It's just a great culture here," said Davis.
+"It's just a great culture here," Davis said.